-The counter to this is the public is almost always choosing between two terrible choices when they go to vote.
-It’s not that they are choosing poorly, so much as they can only choose poorly.
+The counter to this is the public is always choosing between two terrible choices when they go to vote.
+It is not that they are choosing poorly, so much as they can only choose poorly.
 At election time, you get to select between two degenerate sociopaths, so the result is fixed.
-It’s hard to blame the public for bad choices, given what we see on display in our elections.
+It is hard to blame the public for bad choices, given what we see on display in our elections.
 The reason Trump is in the White House, despite his long list of liabilities, is he was the most honest guy on stage.
 Think about that for a second.

 Another problem with the standard brief against democracy is the Romans limited public life to the credentialed elite, but they eventually succumbed to the same temptations we see today.
 Our own experience with republican government in America is an obvious another example.
-The franchise was steadily expanded by those sensible elites, until everyone had the vote.
+Those sensible elites steadily expanded the franchise, until everyone had the vote.
 Clearly, limiting the vote to the best men of society is not the solution, at least not in the long run.
-Eventually, it becomes rule by the worst.
+Eventually, it becomes the rule by the worst.

 The solution, if there is one, is to figure out how to put a set of requirements on people entering public life that are easy to defend, even in times of extreme duress or extreme leisure.
 The Romans came pretty close during the Republic.
 The requirements placed on a public man worked as a sorting mechanism.
 It was only when they stopped abiding by these rules that things started to go sideways in a hurry.
 The puzzle is how to devise a set of barriers to entry that are very hard to violate, even in times of crisis.

-It’s easy to come up with rules that would “solve” many of the problems we face today, but implementing them and enforcing them is never mentioned.
+It is easy to produce rules that would “solve” many of the problems we face today but implementing them and enforcing them is never mentioned.
 Assuming the West is not headed for a dark age, ushered in by collapsing demographics, the people of the future will sift through the wreckage and tease out lessons from this failed experiment with mass democracy.
-Most likely, the next phase of moral philosophy is applying what is emerging from the cognitive sciences to weed out the sociopaths before they get on the ballot.
+The next phase of moral philosophy is applying what is emerging from the cognitive sciences to weed out the sociopaths before they get on the ballot.